 • Understanding basic concepts such as Work/Travel Restraint, Fall Arrest, Work Positioning, main and backup safety point, SWL - WLL - SF, etc.

-• Pre-use inspection, fitting and adjustment of the PFPE.
-The hazards and risks associated with incorrect use of PFPE.
+• Pre-use inspection, fitting, and adjustment of the PFPE.
+The hazards and risks associated with the incorrect use of PFPE.

 • Calculation of the potential fall distance.

 • Safe use of fixed ladders, permanent and temporary lifelines, and self-retracting lifelines.

 • Basic knowledge about rope rigging and mechanical advantage using pulley systems.